ShadamHarizky/dating-app/README.md

     go run cmd/main.go
     ```

+5. Testing Using Postman

+    - File Already upload in this repository

 ## Configuration

 Update the env file `.env` and adjust it to the configuration on each computer